SACA: Selective Attention-Based Clustering Algorithm: Results

 As seen in Table~\ref{tab:performance_metrics}, SACA clearly outperforms the other three clustering algorithms in the evaluation metrics mentioned above.
-Notably, the results of the other three algorithms were obtained through numerous runs during trial and error, whereas our algorithm achieved the best result after only two adjustments by increasing the selectivity of the algorithm from 1 to 10.
-This simplicity is a key feature of the proposed method.
+In particular, the results of the other three algorithms were obtained through iterative trial-and-error, whereas our algorithm achieved the best result in fewer attempts, as demonstrated by Fig. \ref{fig:adjustment-count}.